- Understanding the Consequences of Job Abandonment for CNAs

-What are the consequences of job abandonment for CNA license?
+- What are the consequences of losing your CNA license for job abandonment?

 Being a Certified Nursing Assistant (CNA) is a rewarding and fulfilling career choice.
 CNAs play a crucial role in providing care and support to patients in various healthcare settings.
 However, like any other profession, there are certain responsibilities and expectations that come with being a CNA.